-Having lived away from family in different countries, with kids to take home to grandparents for regular visits, airport travel is a must and we have got used to passing time as we wait for departures.
-Based on my experience, here are some Tips for Travel with Kids for Passing Time in Airports:
+Having lived away from family in different countries, with kids to take home to grandparents for regular visits, airport travel is a must and we have got used to passing time in airports as we wait for departures.
+Based on my experience, here are some Tips for Passing Time in Airports with Kids:

 Most airports have some kind of observation area (leftover from bygone eras when people just came to the airport to watch!) where you can take the kids to watch planes taking off or landing.